 ClimaCool chillers utilize brazed plate heat exchangers which are extremely sensitive to debris.
 Therefore, it is mandatory that all condenser and chilled water systems include a strainer with a minimum of 60 mesh screen for proper filtration.
-The strainers must be installed as shown in the Water Piping Configuration (see page 19) and be in place at all times while chillers are in operation.
+The strainers must be installed as shown in the Water Piping Configurations on page 18 and be in place at all times when the chiller(s) is/are in operation.